 Electricity and Non-Transport Fuels

-The energy used in our more than 2,600 offices and laboratories worldwide accounts for about 61% of our global consumption.
+The energy used in our more than 2,600 offices and laboratories worldwide accounts for about 62% of our global consumption.
 The SGS Energy Efficiency in Buildings (EEB) program evaluates and improves the energy efficiency of buildings that we own or lease.
-Through our ongoing Spot the Orange Dot campaign, employees are encouraged to exhibit environmentally-friendly behaviors.
+Our internal initiative “Add Value with Lëss” encourages employees to increase efficiency through, for example, environmentally-friendly behaviors that tackle energy consumption.

 SGS strives to continuously reduce company car fleet emissions.
 Our Vehicle Emissions Policy sets a diminishing annual CO2 emission limit for the 2016-2020 period for our car fleet.
 The policy states that all newly purchased individual vehicles and leased cars must emit fewer average grams of CO2 per km annually than in the previous year.
 By 2020, average CO2 emissions per km for our worldwide fleet shall not exceed 95 grams per km.
 This policy promotes the use of low CO2-emitting vehicles that achieve maximum fuel efficiency.